This Pure Wine Wand review is part of a five-part series I’m working on, all about low histamine wines.

 If you happen to be sensitive to both sulfites and histamines, you may find yourself reacting heartily to wines, whether all-of-a-sudden or as far back as you can remember.
 This is because both substances are present in all types of wine, unless specifically marked “sulfate-free,” and they’re the main triggers for wine allergies.
 So is histamine-free wine possible?

 It just might be, according to PureWine.
-They claim to have invented a simple device which can whisk away 90% or more of the histamines and sulfites in any given glass of wine.
+They claim to have invented a simple device which can whisk away 90% or more of the sulfites and histamines in wine, no matter its provenance.
 PureWine calls this The Wand™, and I’m here today to review it.

 How Does the Wine Wand Work?

-While I don’t know the scientific specifics behind the product (and their patent protects those specifics), I know that each little filter sucks up the histamines and sulfites from your glass of wine.
+While I don’t know the scientific specifics behind the product (and their patent, which protects those specifics), I do know that each little filter is said to suck up the sulfites and histamines in wine.
 The company’s website has some more detailed data from their lab tests, but the gist is that the longer you keep the filter in your glass, the better it’ll work.
-It’s basically at full filtration power after 8 minutes, but this also means that it will continue to filter out any histamines which build up while you’re sitting there, enjoying your wine.
+It’s basically at full filtration power after 8 minutes, but this also means that it will continue to filter out any histamines which build up while you’re sitting there enjoying your wine.

 So not only are they cute, but they continue to be functional ’til the last drop.
 Stirring your filter apparently also helps to aerate the wine while it’s filtering, if you choose to sit in front of your glass while you wait.
 After I’d finished using my first one, I looked closely at it and then opened up the filtering bag itself.
 Inside is this caviar-like mixture of teeny yellow and red spheres; I assume that at one point they were all yellow, but after filtering a glass of red wine they’ve been saturated.